qiuosier/Rhythm/data/markdown/swan/20110700_AcrossTheHimalayas.md

 ![Trip Data](../../../static/images/swan/LK/Swan_LK_Elevation.PNG)

 Unlike the eastern part of China, towns and villages are sparsely located in Tibet.
+It is common that you don't see any house in 50km along the road.
 Also, native Tibetan people in most small villages speak only the Tibetic language, which I hardly understand.
 Finding somewhere to sleep overnight is not something easy.
 Although it was summer, the temperature usually drop below 10 degrees celsius (50 Fahrenheit) during the night due to the high elevation.
 Anyway, we decided to plan carefully and not to carry a tent (which is somewhat heavy for people riding a bike) with us.
+The overnight stops with in Tibet in our plan is probably the best for most people not carrying a tent, as you can hardly find a place to sleep somewhere else.

 ![Route Map: Lhasa to Kathmandu](../../../static/images/swan/LK/Swan_LK_RouteMap.png) A super annoying thing is, for China, there is an offset (encrypted, see [Wikipedia](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China)) between the map data (which provides the routes) and the satellite data (which provides the elevation) due to the government regulation.
 So I have to align the elevation data with the routes by myself.
 The elevation gain seems far from accurate for two days (7/10 and 7/19).
 Also, the data for 7/18 are just very rough estimation since the route does not exist on the map (actually there is hardly a road, or path to follow).